robincorey/CG_FEP_lipid_tutorial/tutorial.md

 # Lipid CG FEP overview

-How to run equilibrium or non-equilibrium FEP for lipids or lipid-like molecules in Martini using gmx.
+How to run equilibrium or non-equilibrium FEP for lipids or lipid-like molecules with Martini using gmx.

 ## Step 1: Initial setup

 Steps needed before running any FEP:
 - setup "free" and "bound" sims – ideally these should be of similar size with respect to number of lipids.
+Differences in lipid number will affect the computed dGs for large transformtions,
   - free = single lipid of interest in simple membrane with no protein
   - bound = lipid bound to your protein
 - Run an equilibration sim of each until 1 µs or so.
+Make sure your lipid remains in your binding site in the bound sim.

 ## Step 2: Prepare FEP
 - decide on what your two states will be.
   -	e.g. state 0 = lipid of interest, state 1 = generic lipid.
   -	e.g. state 0 = two acyl tails, state 1 = one acyl tail
+  -	e.g. state 0 = Arg residue, state 1 = Ala residue
 -	make an itp file for your lipid.
 Feel free to check with me, as this is the fiddliest step.
 -	It will need this layout: